stephenredfield/InstructorResources/InstructorPresence.md

 - Changing from text-based weekly announcements to video announcements recorded in-the-world (e.g. gas station, library, McDonalds, gym, etc...).
 - Responding to student questions and struggles in a warm, encouraging manner.
 - Relating course concepts to current events.
-- Engaging with students in semi-/un-related discussions in Slack.
+- Engaging with students in semi-/un-related discussions in Teams.